 We love our potatoes around here, and if we had to eat them only one way for the rest of our lives, we would probably choose Cajun smothered potatoes.
 Why, you ask?
 Because something almost out-of-this-world happens to plain ole potatoes, the Cajun 'trinity,' and just a few spices tossed together and cooked down in a cast iron skillet for roughly 45 minutes to 1 hour.

-Something a little melt-in-your-mouth good, that’s also something a little crunchy, sweet, and a tad bit spicy.
-Something that transforms the potatoes into a spirit-warming side that’s hearty enough to take on a good Salisbury steak sauce.
+Something a little melt-in-your-mouth good, that's also a little crunchy, sweet, and a tad bit spicy.
+Something that transforms the potatoes into a spirit-warming side that's hearty enough to take on a good Salisbury steak sauce.
 Something tasty enough to serve alongside almost any main dish, yet yummy enough to eat all by itself.
 (Topped with ketchup for your child, or a few shakes of Tabasco for yourself.)

-Smothered Potatoes Every Way You Can Imagine
+How to Make Smothered Potatoes Every Way You Can Imagine

 As the potatoes cook down in the skillet, they get soft and ever so slightly browned in all of the right places.
-Throughout this process, the ‘trinity’ also infuses each potato bite with a sweetness that plays off of the subtle spicy cayenne pepper flavor undertone to perfection.
+Throughout this process, the Cajun 'trinity' also infuses each potato bite with a sweetness that plays off of the subtle spicy cayenne pepper flavor undertone to perfection.

 And then there's the limitless add-ins that you can use to take this southern potatoes recipe to the next level.
 These include sausage, mushrooms, scrambled eggs, and/or any leftovers that you might have in the fridge.
 I've used everything from green beans to cooked chicken strips to roasted red peppers to meatloaf.
 It's always good, always different, and always a welcome change from the norm.